tower/tower/README.md

 node server
 ```

-Then in a second terminal window, start the watcher so files get compiled when they are changed:
+Then in a second terminal window, start the watcher so files compile when they are changed:

 ```
 cd app